Pink Salt Recipe for Weight Loss: Truth vs. Hype

 Easy variations (no extra hype)

-- Ginger: 1 thin slice (nice for flavor).
+• Ginger: 1 thin slice (nice for flavor, no miracle properties).

-If your real goal is hydration (especially if you train or sweat a lot), you’ll probably like our deeper dive on electrolytes and hydration.
+If your real goal is hydration (especially if you train or sweat a lot), you'll probably get more from our deeper dives on electrolytes and hydration or the best electrolyte drinks.

 How much sodium are you really drinking?